jaretpr/VGGR/README.md

 >```

 - The -m (--model) command defaults to the *cnn_v1** model.
+- The --demo mode creates html files with the predictions and corresponding images inside the *results* folder.
 - The -d (--device) command defaults to *cpu*.
 - You can predict with the included pre-trained models, and re-train if needed.
 Delete the existing model to train from scratch (both options require training data).

-## Model Results (--demo)
-The predictions are available as html files in the *results* folder, and also include the corresponding images.

 ## Data